 - Faculty members have a professional obligation to serve as intellectual guides and advisors to students.
 They have a responsibility to be available to students for individualized conferences.
 In advising students, every reasonable effort should be made to see that information given to them is accurate.
 The progress of students in achieving their academic goals should not be thwarted or retarded unreasonably because a faculty member has neglected the professional obligation to serve as an advisor.

-- Faculty members are expected to hold regularly scheduled office hours and otherwise be reasonably available for appointments with students.
-Faculty members teaching online courses or those not located on campus may use electronic communications in lieu of office hours.
+- Faculty members teaching on-campus courses are expected to hold regularly scheduled office hours — either in person or a combination of in-person and online video conferencing — and otherwise be reasonably available for appointments with students.
+Faculty members teaching online courses or those not located on campus may use online video conferencing and other forms of electronic communications in lieu of in-person office hours.

 - Faculty members should conduct themselves at all times so as to demonstrate respect for the student.
 They should always respect the confidence deriving from the faculty-student relationship.

 - The faculty member must avoid exploitation of students for personal advantage.
 For example, in writings and oral presentations, due acknowledgment of their contributions to the work should be made.

 - In order that students can make knowledgeable choices about whether to take a particular course, it is the faculty member's responsibility to provide, on the first day of class, a course syllabus, in either electronic or paper format, containing the following information:

 - the instructor's name, office, office hours, and contact information (a valid uiowa.edu email address and a telephone number, if available).
 If the instructor is a teaching assistant, the syllabus should also include the course supervisor's name, office, office hours, and contact information;

 - course content and schedule of topics;